 The Romantic Inn at Meadowcroft

-If you want a unique and romantic country inn experience reserve a cozy room at the Inn at Meadowcroft, six miles west of Staunton, in same direction as North Mountain Outfitters.
+If you want a unique and romantic country-inn experience, reserve a cozy room at the Inn at Meadowcroft, six miles west of Staunton.

-The inn is an 1820s log farmhouse that was expanded a few years ago by adding a 1790s farmhouse.
+The inn is an 1820s log farmhouse that the owners expanded by adding a 1790s farmhouse.

 The rooms are not uniform.
 Some are bigger, with nice seating areas, and some are smaller, but none are cramped.
-They all have modern luxury bathrooms, big beds and furniture that suit the historic feel.
+They all have modern luxury bathrooms, big beds and furniture that suits the historic ambience.

 Room rates include breakfast with locally sourced ingredients and the farm’s own jams.
-There is a monthly 5-course dinner (locally sourced, naturally).
+There is a monthly 5-course farm-to-table dinner.
 Call for dates and details if you want to time your stay with one of these meals.
 And book well ahead.

-Tip:if you don’t stay, call the Inn and schedule an afternoon tea for two.
-It’s a nice reward for a morning horseback ride or hike in the national forest.
+Tip: If you don’t stay, contact the Inn and schedule an afternoon tea for two.
+It’s a nice reward for a morning horseback ride or hike in the nearby national forest.

 Take a Walk Around Town